martabal/DHT-Raspberry-Docker/README.md

 # DHT_Raspberry
-Monitor temperature and humidity with your Raspberry  and Grafana
+Monitor temperature and humidity with your Raspberry, dockers and Grafana

 ## 1. Connect your DHT with your Raspberry pi with GPIO

+Connect gnd, 3.3V and GPIO4

 ## 2. Edit temperatureloop.sh